CurlyMoo/HeishaDaemon/README.md

 # ./start
 ```

-Place your rules in the repository rules folder called `rules.txt`.
+Place your rules in the repository root folder called `rules.txt`.

 Edit the `main.cpp` source file to match the IP or your broker and the MQTT topics of your HeishaMon.